Tarim Basin: Archaeology

 Although archaeological findings are of interest in the Tarim Basin, the prime impetus for exploration was petroleum and natural gas.
 Recent research with help of GIS database have provided a fine-grained analysis of the ancient oasis of Niya on the Silk Road.
 This research led to significant findings; remains of hamlets with wattle and daub structures as well as farm land, orchards, vineyards, irrigation pools and bridges.
 The oasis at Niya preserves the ancient landscape.
 Here also have been found hundreds of 3rd and 4th century wooden accounting tablets at several settlements across the oasis.
 These texts are in the Kharosthi script native to today's Pakistan and Afghanistan.
 The texts are legal documents such as tax lists, and contracts containing detailed information pertaining to the administration of daily affairs.

 Additional excavations have unearthed tombs with mummies, tools, ceramic works, painted pottery and other artistic artifacts.
 Such diversity was encouraged by the cultural contacts resulting from this area's position on the Silk Road.
 Early Buddhist sculptures and murals excavated at Miran show artistic similarities to the traditions of Central Asia and North India and stylistic aspects of paintings found there suggest that Miran had a direct connection with the West, specifically Rome and its provinces.

+Energy infrastructure

+In 2025, China completed a 15-year infrastructure project encircling the Tarim Basin with a 750-kilovolt extra-high voltage power loop.
+The 4,197-kilometre (2,608-mile) network of transmission lines and substations connects multiple renewable energy sources such as wind, solar, thermal, and hydropower across five prefectures in the Xinjiang Uygur Autonomous Region.

+This new grid significantly increases the region's power transmission capacity from 300,000 kilowatts to 3 million kilowatts and allows integration with other provincial grids, including Qinghai and Sichuan.

+The project required the construction of nearly 10,000 transmission towers and nine substations, with much of the work taking place in the Taklamakan Desert, which covers about 60% of the basin.
+To support logistics and prevent dune movement, roadbeds and sand-blocking vegetation systems were implemented.